peterbillhu/DFOn2DProveskites/README.md

 The Density Fingerprint algorithm was initially introduced by Edelsbrunner et al. [1].
 In this study, we present an implemented algorithm designed for efficiently calculating the density fingerprint of a given atomic system, comprising both the unit cell and motif set.
 All codes are in the _Algorithms_ folder:

-1. fast_density_fingerprint.py: the kernel code file of the project, where the functions _find_relevant_pts_ and _density_fingerprint_ are sufficient to compute the density finger print for a given system of the unit cell and modif set.
+1. fast_density_fingerprint.py: the kernel code file of the project, where the functions _find_relevant_pts_ and _density_fingerprint_ are sufficient to compute the density fingerprint for a given system of the unit cell and modif set.

 ## Tutorial